-Why not add an aquatic dimension to your luxury safari in South Africa or Mozambique?
-The scuba diving off the coast of Maputaland offers some of the world’s best underwater safaris.
+Why not add an aquatic dimension to your safari?
+The scuba diving off the coast of Maputaland offers some of the world’s best underwater safaris – and it’s one of South Africa’s and Mozambique’s best experiences.
 There are a number of beautiful, pristine reefs here, teeming with life and suitable for both novice and advanced divers.

 I’d read in a scuba-diving magazine that the Maputaland coast of South Africa and Mozambique had some of the best dive sites in the world.
 The two spots most raved about were Sodwana Bay, on the East Coast of South Africa, and Ponta Mamoli, roughly 130km further north, across the border in southern Mozambique.